My Hero Academia: Heroes Rising: Plot

 Nine's gang arrives on the island and destroy all means of escape and communication.
 Class 1-A learns of the invasion and split up to stop the villains and protect the island's residents.
-Nine finds the children and confirms Katsuma possesses the Quirk he seeks as Midoriya intervenes.
-Nine ends up greatly overpowering Midoriya with his multitude of Quirks, even with Bakugo's help, and they are taken out of commission.
-However, Nine is forced to fallback after overusing his Quirks, with the rest of 1-A saving Midoriya, Bakugo, and the Shimanos.
-Class 1-A regroups, and after Katsuma uses his Quirk to heal the unconscious Midoriya and Bakugo, they decide to attack the villains head-on while awaiting the arrival of other heroes.
+Nine finds the children and confirms Katsuma possesses the Quirk he seeks, but Izuku intervenes.
+Nine ends up greatly overpowering Izuku with his multitude of Quirks, even with Bakugo's help, and they are defeated.
+However, Nine is forced to retreat after overusing his Quirks, allowing Class 1-A to save Izuku, Bakugo, and the Shimanos.
+After 1-A regroups, they deduce why Nine wants Katsuma after he uses his Quirk to heal Izuku and Bakugo.
+They decide to prepare and fight the villains while awaiting the arrival of other Heroes.

-After evacuating the islanders, the class successfully separates Nine from his gang, with them each being defeated by the students.
-However, Nine is successfully able to incapacitate all the remaining students, and once again overpowering Midoriya and Bakugo by ingesting Quirk-empowering fluids, threatening to destroy the island.
-Seeing no other way to defeat Nine, Midoriya transfers One For All into Bakugo, while he uses its leftover embers.
-Together, Midoriya and Bakugo finally defeat Nine, with Midoriya's One For All seemingly fading afterward.
+After evacuating the islanders to a small island, the class successfully separate Nine from his gang, with them each being defeated by the students.
+However, Nine is successfully able to incapacitate all the remaining students, and once again overpowers Izuku and Bakugo by ingesting Quirk-empowering drug fluids, threatening to destroy the island.
+Seeing no other way to defeat Nine, Izuku transfers One For All to Bakugo, while he uses its leftover embers.
+Together, Izuku and Bakugo finally defeat Nine, with Izuku's One For All seemingly fading afterward.

-As professional heroes arrive, All Might finds an unconscious Bakugo and Midoriya, and realizes that One For All remains within Midoriya, as the transfer into Bakugo was interrupted, theorizing that the previous wielders of One For All wish for Midoriya to keep it.
-Elsewhere, Tomura Shigaraki finds and kills the weakened Nine out of spite.
+As reinforcements from the mainland arrive, All Might recovers an unconscious Bakugo and Izuku, and realizes that One For All remains within Izuku, as the transfer into Bakugo was interrupted, but theorizing that the previous wielders of One For All wish for Izuku to keep it.
+Elsewhere, Tomura Shigaraki finds and kills the weakened Nine out of spite, vowing to do what he failed to do.
 With Nine's gang apprehended, the class help repair the damage done to the island before returning home.
-Midoriya and Bakugo, who had lost the memory of wielding One For All, say goodbye to Katsuma and Mahoro, as Midoriya assures Katsuma he can become a hero, just like All Might had done for him previously.
+Izuku and Bakugo, who had lost the memory of wielding One For All, say goodbye to Katsuma and Mahoro, as Izuku assures Katsuma he can become a hero, just like All Might had done for him previously.